AndrewJBateman/ionic-angular-accordian/README.md

 ## :cool: Features

 * Data is stored in an array of objects but this could be replaced with json data from an API call.
+* Use of `@input` to pass current name, description & image link strings from `home` to the accordian widget
 * Updated to latest Ionic/Angular versions with dependency updates and all dependency vulnerabilities resolved.

 ## :clipboard: Status & To-do list